LibertyDSNP/spec/pages/Graph/Overview.md

 1. Facilitate use of SDK and interpretation of graph-data

 ## Assumptions
-- All graph messages will be of type Graph Change
+- All graph messages will be of type `GraphChange`.
-- All graph change messages will be added to batch files for announcement on block chain
+- All `GraphChange` messages will be added to batch files for an announcement on block chain

 ##Terminology

 #### Friendship

-There currently is no concept of "friendship" within the social network graph - as that requires a mutual acknowledgement between 2 different DSNP Ids.
+There is no concept of "friendship" within the DSNP social network graph.
+Friendship requires a mutual acknowledgement between 2 different DSNP Ids.
-Friendship can be thought of in this case as "mutual following" - where 2 DSNP identities are following each other.
+Friendship can be thought as "mutual following" - where 2 DSNP identities are following each other.

-In order to add a user to a graph, a DSNP identity must "follow"(described below) the DSNP Id they wish to add to their graph.
-To remove someone from the graph a DSNP identity must "unfollow"(described below) the DSNP Id they wish to remove to their graph.

 #### Follow

-A Follow actions refers to the act of publicly following a user (referenced as a (DSNP Id )[/Identity/Overview]) which results in adding this DSNP Id to a user's social graph.
+A "follow" is the act of publicly following a user (referenced as a (DSNP Id )[/Identity/Overview]) which results in adding this DSNP Id to a user's social graph.

 #### Unfollow

-Unfollow action refers to the act of publicly unfollowing a user (referenced as a (DSNP Identity)[/Identity/Overview]) which results in the removal of this DSNP Id from a user's social graph
+An "unfollow" is the act of publicly unfollowing a user (referenced as a (DSNP Identity)[/Identity/Overview]) which results in the removal of this DSNP Id from a user's social graph

 ### Graph

-The collection of DSNP identities that a given user(DSNP Id) is following via the DSNP protocol.
+The collection of DSNP identities that a given user is following via the DSNP protocol.

 #### Public
-When referring to publicly following or unfollowing a DSNP ID - "publicly" implies that anyone looking for these follow or unfollow events on the blockchain will be able to determine who the follower(DSNP id doing the following) and followee(DSNP Id being followed) are for a given event.
+Publicly following or unfollowing a DSNP ID implies that anyone looking for these follow or unfollow events on the blockchain will be able to determine who the follower(DSNP id doing the following) and followee(DSNP Id being followed) are for a given event.

 ## Graph Change Announcement Format